Invictus by William Ernest Henley – Complete Poem Explanation | Summary & Analysis

 Complete Poem Analysis including - Paraphrasing (line by line and Stanza wise), Central Ideas, Summaries, Literary/Poetic devices, Questions, MCQs and vocabulary of difficult words

-1. Original Readings (text) of the poem "Invictus” by William Ernest Henley (published in 1875):
+1. About the Poem / Background of the poem "Invictus” by William Ernest Henley (published in 1875):

 Out of the night that covers me,